dvlpmike/cheatsheets/ansible/ansible.md

 # The command wit shell module.
 The default shell is bash
 ansible all -m shell -a 'ps aux | grep nginx'
 ```
+More information about the ad hoc commands you can find [here](https://docs.ansible.com/ansible/latest/command_guide/intro_adhoc.html).

+More information about the modules you can find [here](https://docs.ansible.com/ansible/latest/collections/index_module.html).

 ## Facts
 System information.
 ```sh